ktosiu/engineer_notebook/raspbian.md

 	          RX bytes:92009000 (87.7 MiB)  TX bytes:1154992 (1.1 MiB)

 Notice here a lot of dropped packets on the receive (RX).

+# USB Camera

+To use the Logitech C270 camera you need to add your user (pi in this case) to the video group:

+    sudo usermod -a -G video pi

+For other users, just change pi to the correct username.
+Then make sure the driver is loaded:

+    sudo modprobe uvcvideo

+You can double check it works by grabbing an image:

+    sudo apt-get install fswebcam

+    fswebcam image.jpg

+If an image appeared, then all is good.

 # Other